Main Literacy Programme

 Main Literacy Programme (MLP)

-To Map, Lead and Provide a comprehensive and high-quality programme for young dyslexics delivered by inspired Educational Therapists
+To Map, Lead and Provide a comprehensive and high-quality programme for those who learn differently, including those with dyslexia, delivered by inspired Educational Therapists

 The Main Literacy Programme (MLP), delivered by trained Educational Therapists, provides a comprehensive and quality curriculum that supports primary and secondary school learners with dyslexia and other specific learning differences as well as those students who face literacy challenges without a diagnosis.
 MLP aims to not only help students acquire the necessary literacy skills to cope with academic demands but also strives to provide a conducive learning environment for them to develop their strengths and build their confidence and resilience.

 A diagnosis of a specific learning difference is no longer a prerequisite to access DAS Programmes.
 We have now opened our doors to struggling learners, whether they have a formal diagnosis of a learning difference or not.
-To access our programmes all students will undergo profiling tests, a simple step to ensure they are placed in a class that suits their learning needs best.
+To access our programmes, all students will undergo profiling tests, a simple step to ensure they are placed in a class that best suits their learning needs.
 We’re dedicated to providing tailored support to every child, empowering them to reach their full potential.

 Curriculum Framework